klinker24/Android-TextView-LinkBuilder/README.md

  - Change the color of the linked text
  - Modify the transparency of the text's highlighting when the user touches it
  - Set whether or not you want the text underlined
+ - Default link color from an activity theme

 The main advantage to using this library over TextView's autolink functionality is that you can link anything, not just web address, emails, and phone numbers.
 It also provides color customization and touch feedback.